Cons: Poor video quality and real time viewing, limited storage, no subscription options to expand storage

 The Blink does have a surprisingly good microphone.
 Conversations were almost always easily understandable, with the sound quality being just slightly inferior to that of the Nest Cam in our testing.
 It does not offer 2-way audio.

 The Blink produced far and away the worst looking video in our testing.
 It earned the worst score of 3 out of 10 in this metric, where all other scores fell between 5 and 8.
 Daytime video was noticeably pixelated, but still usable (you could easily identify a face if some paused and looked at the camera).
 Switching over to night vision is the where the quality really went downhill.
 This is the only camera we tested that does not use infrared night vision.
 Instead, it turns on a bright LED when it sees motion at night.
 Apart from being very conspicuous, this system produced very grainy video in our testing, making this the worst nighttime camera we tested.

 This video shows daytime footage from the blink, then shows the odd LED night vision that it uses.

 App Ease of Use

 The associated app is one place where the Blink camera shined.
 It earned an 8 out of 10 in this metric, just off the top score of 9 and much better than the low score of 5.
 The app made it very easy to set schedules, adjust video capture setting, and to browse and manage video history.
-However, the Nest app felt just bit more intuitive in comparison, which kept the Blink app from earning a top score.
+The Nest app felt slightly more intuitive in comparison, which made Blink app a fairly close second.

 Real Time Viewing